mcverter/dspolitical-wmata/README.md

 #### Fault Tolerance / Rate Limiting testing

-Ideally we would want to test whether our mitigation efforts for fault tolerance and rate limiting are being successfully executed.
-Tests (1) and (2) are simple to write.
-Tests (3) and (4) are much more difficult.
-Because we are using well-tested `npm` libraries to implement these features, we probably don't need to test them ourselves.
+We are using well-tested npm libraries to handle fault tolerance and rate limiting so all we need to do is verify that they are being invoked in our own code.

 1. Verify that these events are being logged.
 2. Verify that telemetry callbacks are being invoked.
-3. Verify that exponential backoff is being correctly used.
+3. Verify that axios-retry is being used
-4. Verify that circuit breakers close, half-open, and fully open.
+4. Verify that the opossum library is being used with our backend.